-1. Counseling

-The Guidance Office shall handle all referrals of students to counseling.

-2. PINS diversion and PINS Petitions

-The district may file a PINS diversion and PINS (Person in Need of Supervision) petitions in Family Court on any student under the age of 18 who demonstrates that he or she requires supervision and treatment by:
+- 1. Counseling.
+(The Guidance Office shall handle all referrals of students to counseling (i.e. Chenango County School Based Mental Health, Children's Home of Wyoming Conference, etc.) - The Guidance Office shall handle all referrals of students to counseling. - 2.
+PINS diversion and PINS Petitions - The district may file a PINS diversion and PINS (Person in Need of Supervision) petitions in Family Court on any student under the age of 18 who demonstrates that he or she requires supervision and treatment by: - a.

-- a.
 Being habitually truant and not attending school as required by part one in Article 65 of the Education Law. - b.
 Engaging in an ongoing or continual course of conduct which makes the student ungovernable or habitually disobedient and beyond the lawful control of the school. - c.
 Knowingly and unlawfully possesses marijuana in violation of Penal Law Section 221.05.
 A single violation of Section 221.05 will be a sufficient basis for filing a PINS petition. - 3.
-Juvenile Delinquents and Juvenile Offenders -

-The superintendent is required to refer the following students to the County Attorney for a Juvenile delinquency proceeding before the Family Court:
+Juvenile Delinquents and Juvenile Offenders - The superintendent is required to refer the following students to the County Attorney for a Juvenile delinquency proceeding before the Family Court: - a.

-- a.
 Any student under the age of 16 who is found to have brought a weapon to school, or - b.
 Any student 14 or 15 years old who qualifies for juvenile offender status under the Criminal Procedure Law Section 1.20(42)